lacchain/ipfs/README.md

 * **Operating System**: Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Centos7, always 64 bits

-It is necessary to enable the following network ports in the machine in which we are going to deploy the node:
+It is necessary to enable the following network ports in the machine in which we are going to deploy ipfs peers:

 * **IPFS Peers**:
   * **4001**: TCP - Port to establish Communication p2p with other peers.